pprunty/pprunty.github.io/posts/ambient-writing.md

 sound, smell, touch and taste.
 Sunsets, laughter, perfume, hugs and chocolate.
 If your writing does not make me feel, it is as good as a corpse.
 Rotting.
 Emitting dead odors.
 As the grass beneath beseech it and the maggots infest the top.
 It should shrill and shriek.
 Read like beautiful music.
-A birdsong sung high in the morning trees, passed down through generation.
+A birdsong; sung high in the morning trees, passed down through generation.

 Machines may imitate.
 Their imitations are our imitations; all of our